 Tucked behind the trees that line Bayview Drive in Barrie, The Penalty Box is a self-described ‘hidden gem’ located in the heart of the city’s hockey community.
 Situated in a somewhat run-down retail park just west of the forests and trails of Lackie’s Bush and a mile south of the shores of Kempenfelt Bay, this sports bar and restaurant recently changed owners in 2017 with its new proprietor looking to improve the existing menu, service and overall atmosphere of the premises.

-The squat, redbrick building is a little uninviting from the outside, but inside boasts more than ten large HD televisions showing multiple sports channels, and is roomy enough – it has a lounge, a spacious bar area and external wood patio with pergola and a selection of seating – to cater for families, sports teams and other large gatherings.
+The squat, redbrick building is a little uninviting from the outside.
+Still, the inside boasts more than ten large HD televisions showing multiple sports channels and is roomy enough – it has a lounge, a spacious bar area, an external wood patio with a pergola, and a selection of seating – to cater for families, sports teams and other large gatherings.
 The décor is a typical sports bar, with the televisions mentioned above, plenty of neon, and a giant scoreboard behind the bar.
-Some online reviews describe The Penalty Box as noisy, even when there are few people inside the venue, usually because of the high volume from the televisions or the music being played.
+Some online reviews describe The Penalty Box as noisy, even when there are few people inside the venue, usually because of the high volume of the televisions or the music being played.
 Online reviews mention the following pros and cons:

 - Great for groups or parties with exterior patio area